Jokimsteny/IaC-EKS-Pipeline/README.md

 ## 🛑 Breaking Change Detection

-- `terraform plan` generates diffs in PRs.
+- `terraform plan` generates diffs in MRs.
 - Optional: Use `terraform-compliance` or `infracost` to block high-risk changes.

 ---